IACUC Membership Appointments, Expectations, and Training

 - Responsible Conduct of Research

 Several times each year, educational presentations (e.g. webinars) are made available to the IACUC.
 During some convened meetings, the IACUC will discuss change(s) in regulations or institutional policies, or a scientific topic of relevance to the Committee.
-The IACUC members receive emails with links to Lab Animal articles that are applicable and discussion is always welcomed.
+The IACUC members receive emails with links to articles, training programs, etc. that are applicable and discussion is always welcomed.